 Network operators are under more pressure than ever to boost the performance of their existing fiber networks.
-With the rise of 5G and the Internet of Things (IoT), which are causing an exponential growth in the amount of data created and processed all along today’s optical networks, the need for 100G DWDM at the edge is rising.
+With the rise of 5G and the Internet of Things (IoT), which are causing an exponential growth in the amount of data created and processed in today’s optical networks, the need for 100G DWDM at the edge is rising.
 Yet, for a long time, network operators have had to make hard choices when looking to boost the performance of existing fiber in this way.
-They have had to sacrifice at least one of the following to achieve 100G: use of the QSFP28 form factor, ability to leverage DWDM, maximum capacity or transmission distance.
+They have had to sacrifice at least one of the following to achieve 100G on the edge: use of the QSFP28 transceiver, use of DWDM waves, transmission distance or fiber pairs.

 Trends Challenging Current Fiber Infrastructure

-Networking technology is evolving at a rapid rate as businesses and individuals generate and share growing amounts of information.
+Networking technology is evolving at a rapid rate as businesses and individuals at the network edge are generating and sharing growing amounts of information, this is the primary driver for 100G DWDM.
 The IDC says that, by 2025, the world will have generated a whopping 175ZB of data.
 Central to this growth is the rise of edge computing, which describes the shift in data gravity away from a network’s core, such as a major hyperscale data center, to where the data is created.
 The edge is not formally defined.
 It could be as far as the endpoints in an autonomous vehicle (AV), a micro-edge data center in a Tier 3 market, or even a bigger facility in an area with dense fiber connectivity options.
 Edge computing is a vital networking paradigm that supports a myriad of new technologies like AVs, HD streaming, the Internet of Things (IoT), 5G and greater adoption of the cloud.